How to Scan Documents to PDF with Your Phone

 Open the scanner

-Tap the Scan tile on the home screen of PDF Editor.
+Tap the Scan tile on the home screen of the PDF Editor app.
+The camera viewfinder opens with edge detection active.

 - 2